gyatewaa/gyatewaa/README.md

-- 👋 @gyatewaa
+-  @gyatewaa
-- 👀 Python,data analysis and machine learning
+-  Python,data analysis and machine learning
-- 📫 How to reach me : gilliankoranteng12@gmail.com
+- gilliankoranteng12@gmail.com

 <!---
 gyatewaa/gyatewaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.